straysheep-dev/cheatsheets/bitwarden/bitwarden.md

 ## Programmatically work with attachments

+Without a way to do this from any of the GUI based clients, this will help you work with large numbers of attachments.

 **WARNING**: *Do not do use `bw` if you have certain types of `PowerShell` logging enabled, for example transcript logging.
 Similar to enabling clipboard monitoring in Sysmon, you can potentially write your entire vault to disk in clear text.*

 - [About Logging in PowerShell](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_logging?view=powershell-5.1)